 As added perks, COOLA Organic Scalp Spray & Hair Sunscreen contains nourishing, strengthening ingredients like monoi oil and gotu kola extract.
 Shoppers also say it delivers a salty sage scent, and—amazing for humidity!—doubles as an anti-frizz serum.

 Nature’s Apothecary Sunscreen Powder SPF 30

-This powder sunscreen also packs a powerful punch of mineral SPF protection, containing 20 percent zinc oxide for strong UVA and UVB protection.
+This powder sunscreen also packs a powerful punch of mineral SPF protection, containing 20% zinc oxide for strong UVA and UVB protection.
 (Doctors also suggest zinc oxide is one of the safest sunscreen ingredients for your body if it gets absorbed into your bloodstream.)